Al-Shaab Hadramaut

 Al-Sha'ab Hadhramaut Club (نادي شعب حضرموت) is a Yemeni professional football club playing at the top national level.
 It is based in Mukalla.
 Their home stadium is Baradem Mukalla Stadium.
 It is one of the highest ranking teams in Yemen, winning 2 President Cups and a Yemeni Super Cup.
 In 2020, Al-Sha'ab Hadhramaut were crowned football champions of Yemen for the first time in their history.

 The Hadhramaut Cup

 In 2017, the Hadhramaut Cup final between Al-Sha'ab Hadhramaut and Salam Al-Ghurfah took place in front of thousands of spectators.
 It was one of the main football games in Yemen that year.

-In 2023, the Baradem Mukalla Stadium hosted a Hadramaut Cup final between Al-Sha'ab Hadhramaut and Itifaq Al-Houta.
+In 2023, the Seiyun Olympic Stadium in Seiyun hosted a Hadramaut Cup final between Al-Sha'ab Hadhramaut and Itifaq Al-Houta.
 The final took place in front of a crowd of 50,000.